Causal Mediation Analysis

 This seminar will focus on some of the recent developments in causal mediation analysis and will provide practical tools to implement those techniques.
 Mediation analysis deals with the mechanisms and pathways by which causal effects operate.
 The course will discuss the relationship between traditional methods for mediation in the biomedical and social sciences and new methods of causal inference for dichotomous, continuous, and time-to-event outcomes.

 We will also consider when standard approaches to mediation analysis are valid and when they are not valid.
 These approaches will be extended to more complex settings.
 The no-confounding assumptions needed for these techniques will be discussed in detail.
-SAS, SPSS and Stata macros to implement mediation methods will be demonstrated and distributed to course participants.
+SAS, SPSS, Stata, and R macros to implement mediation methods will be demonstrated and distributed to course participants.

 Other topics include the use and implementation of sensitivity analysis (to assess how sensitive conclusions are to violations of assumptions) and extensions to multiple mediators.